johnwarden/jonathanwarden.com/content/social-protocols/multidimensional-community-notes/index.md

 ## Two-Dimensional Matrix Factorization

-To address this problem, I have developed a variation of the algorithm that uses a two dimensional Matrix factorization, and then users a process similar to principal component analysis to find the high-entropy dimension and the low-entropy dimension.
+Towards a possible solution to this problem, I have developed a variation of the algorithm that uses a two dimensional Matrix factorization, and then users a process similar to principal component analysis to find the high-entropy dimension and the low-entropy dimension.

 Every user and post is characterized by a two-dimensional vector, instead of a single factor plus an intercept.
 So the estimated value of the user's vote on a post is just the dot-product of this vector.
 That is, the model simplifies to: